ecosia/pycon22-prometheus-workshop/README.md

 ---

-For this section, you can use `make dev` to install depencies and run the dev server.
+To begin, use `make dev` to install the project depencies and run the development server.

-To export our metrics we will need to have a server with a handler to handle the metrics.
+To export our metrics we will need to have a server with a handler to *handle* the metrics.
 We can do this by changing the base class of our HTTPRequestHandler to the `MetricsHandler` provided by the prometheus python client.
 We also need to add the condition for the `/metrics` endpoint below our `/treecounter` endpoint condition. *(Don't forget to import the `MetricsHandler` from the `prometheus_client`)*

 ``` python
 class HTTPRequestHandler(MetricsHandler):